-A major focus of the Occupational Allergy Unit is to.
 The uniqueness of this service is that workplace agents relevant to the South African setting are processed and used in the case investigations to help link substances found in the workplace with workers’ symptoms.

 The tests include but are not limited to:

 - Specific IgE

 - Specific IgG

 - Patch tests for skin allergy (including photopatch testing)